splunk/splunk-connect-for-snmp/docs/configuration/trap-configuration.md

 example above, remember - you can configure any other port).
 So doesn't matter IP address of which node you use, adding nodePort will make it end up in a correct place everytime.

-Here, good practice is to create IP floating address/Anycast pointing to healthy nodes, so the traffic is forwarded in case of the failover.
-The best way is to create LoadBalancer which balance the traffic between nodes.
+Here, good practice is to create IP floating address/Anycast pointing to the healthy nodes, so the traffic is forwarded in case of the failover.
+The best way is to create external LoadBalancer which balance the traffic between nodes.

 ### Define number of traps server replica
 `replicaCount` defines that the number of replicas for trap container should be 2x number of nodes.
 The default value is `2`.